alejandroarmas/alejandroarmas.github.io/content/post/dl_library.md

 - Each node contains a statically built finite state automata, used in tandem with traversal policies, such as gradient descent to update state.
 - Additionally, iterator design patterns were used to decouple different traversal algorithms from the graph itself

+## Debugging

+{{< figure src="/posts/wirikuta/nn_debugging.png" alt="IAM User Interaction" caption="Figure 1: Terminal Output Demonstrated Order of Operations: To show me the way, print statements indicated that ReLU came before addition, which came before a Matrix Multiplication and so forth" class="figure-container">}}

+Just to add my own two cents to the build versus buy argument... planning ahead and choosing a mature library with linear algebra primitives would have been a smart choice for sure.
+It was pretty tough debugging large input matricies.

 ## Conclusion

 This project came at a very personal time in my life.
 A lot of uncertainty was going on with my family, but I woke up every day programming to keep me going.
 I learned so much and used these learnings as I prepared for my next internship.

+- Here's a link to the repository if you're interested: [https://github.com/alejandroarmas/Wirikuta](https://github.com/alejandroarmas/Wirikuta)

 <!-- ### Chain Rule